Documentation

 asn

-object - Most IP addresses belong to an Autonomous System (AS).
+object - Most IP addresses are part of an Autonomous System (AS).
 The

 asn

-holds meta information about the Autonomous System (AS).
+object provides meta information about the Autonomous System.

 - The